 At first I was apathetic and didn’t really care because I barely write in cursive anymore.
 I thought “Well, everything is going to be typed on computers anyways.”.
 Then I changed my mind when my boys couldn’t read a card my Grandmother had written to me.
-I do want my boys to be able to read cursive handwriting so I researched 5 fun ways to teach cursive handwriting at home.
+I do want my boys to be able to read cursive handwriting so I researched 5 fun ways to teach it at home.

 If the states remove cursive handwriting from being taught in school then they must require that all teachers only write in print.
 This whole circle of if they don’t teach it then they can’t write it starts to seem completely ridiculous.
 I am going to make sure my kids never have this problem so I am going to teach cursive to my boys this summer.

-Researching the options of cursive curriculum online gets overwhelming.
-Who knew there were so many options to teach and learn it?
-Now, I am not sure which way to go.
+I found that there are 2 methods to teach cursive.
 My kids love their iPads so I could purchase an app and they could use their stylus on the iPad, they would probably be more willing to try to learn with this method.
 However, I know that I learn better when I actually put pencil to paper.
 So I am leaning towards going ‘old school’.

 - Cursive Writing – Horizon Business, Inc – a free app